akubiak1408/CARS_COLLECTION_MANAGEMENT/README.md

 `put-your-code-here`

 ## Features
-List of features ready and TODOs for future development
-* Awesome feature 1
-* Awesome feature 2
-* Awesome feature 3
+1. Show you all cars which are saved in JSON file.
+2. Sort cars - type methods
+* Ascending or Descending
+* by Model
+* by Color
+* by Price
+* by Mileage

 To-do list:
-* Wow improvement to be done 1
-* Wow improvement to be done 2
+* JUnit tests
+* CRUD

 ## Status
-Project is: _in progress_, _finished_, _no longer continue_ and why?
+Project is: _in progress_

 ## Inspiration
 Add here credits.
 Project inspired by..., based on...

-## Contact
-Created by [@flynerdpl](https://www.flynerd.pl/) - feel free to contact me!